ramtinak/InstagramApiSharp/README.md

 ## Language
 You can ask questions or report issues in Persian or English language.
-I can't answer to other languages, because I don't understand other languages.
+I can't answer to other languages, because I don't understand them.

 ## License
 Do whatever you want to do!
 Except changing library name!!!!